US rotor-based cipher machine

 In 1976, Walker left the Navy to become a Private Investigator (PI) but kept

 spying for the Russians.
 By 1984, he had enlisted his older brother Arthur

 and his son Michael, who kept the endless flow of classified documents going

 He also tried to recruit his youngest daughter who had started to work

 for the US Army, but this attempt failed when she became pregnant and

 abandoned her military career.

-Earlier, around 1976, Walker and his wife Barbara divorced.
+Earlier, around 1976, Walker and his wife Barbara were divorced after a

-When he refused to pay alimony in 1985, Barbara tipped-off the FBI,
+When he refused to pay alimony in 1985, she tipped-off the FBI,

 which eventually led to Walker's arrest.